shimaore/enthusiastic-plough/README.coffee.md

 =================

     run = (since,year) ->
+      assert since?, 'since is required'
+      assert year?, 'year is required'

 It queries the CDR database in batches, and distributes each item into a target bin (database) for a given year.